Click here for information and a registration form.

 Teachers: Kevin Flood, Tracy Councill

 Our Christian Education history at St. Mark’s began in the 1960s when Rector Bill Baxter wanted to bring experiential learning to our church.
 With Christian Education lay leaders, he provided rich and relevant educational programs for adults, teens, and older children based on the work of Charles Penniman, a mid-20th-century Episcopal theologian who wanted Christianity to assist people in their daily lives.
 Instead of focusing on Bible stories alone, Penniman took the teachings of scripture and developed a program, called Functional Education, that would provide people with ways to address the problems of life.
-Click here for a detailed exploration of Penniman’s ideas, with annotations from the tenth Rector of St. Mark’s, James R. Adams.
-Each year, we continue to offer courses at St. Mark’s using the Functional Education method.
+Click here for a detailed exploration of Penniman’s ideas, with annotations from the tenth Rector of St. Mark’s, The Rev. James R. Adams.